The Advantages of Grilling with a Live Fire

 Gas grills are easy to use and convenient - ideal for weeknights when you’re pressed for time (and patience).
 But grilling with charcoal is a much more artisanal experience.
 Cooking with a live fire is a primitive art that requires practice and skill.
 A lot goes into building the perfect fire, manipulating it to achieve the right heat, and tending to it as you cook.
-Not to mention there’s something a little bit exciting about playing with fire.
+Not to mention there’s something just a little bit exciting about playing with fire.

-Some people say they love the “flavor” that grilling with charcoal yields; butthe biggest difference between gas and charcoal is the heat characteristics.
-Charcoal doesn’t necessarily flavor your food, because the majority of the wood flavor is burned out in the kiln during the process of making the charcoal.
+Some people say they love the “flavor” that grilling with charcoal yields; but the biggest difference between gas and charcoal is the heat characteristics.
+Charcoal doesn’t necessarily flavor your food, because the majority of the wood flavor is burned out in the kiln during the charcoal making process.
 It does however generate a very dry heat that allows you to perfectly sear a piece of meat and achieve a gorgeous caramelized crust, or reach low heats gas grills can’t, perfect for low and slow cooking.
 A gas flame, especially one from natural gas, contains water vapor, producing a moist heat that doesn’t deliver the same perfect crust that we expect from charcoal.

-The age old debate between gas and charcoal, continues, but why choose when you can have both?
+The age old debate between gas and charcoal continues, but why choose when you can have both?
 At Kalamazoo we’ve invented a grill that lets you use any combination of gas, charcoal and wood.
-Powerful cast brass burners are situated below a Hybrid Fire Grilling Drawer™ which is designed to hold wood and charcoal.
-The drawer can be left empty for gas-only grilling, or filled with wood and charcoal for an authentic live fire cooking experience.
+Powerful cast brass burners are situated below a Hybrid Fire Grilling Drawer which is designed to hold wood and charcoal.
+The drawer can be left empty for powerful as-only grilling, or filled with wood and charcoal for an authentic live fire cooking experience.
 The ability to cook interchangeably with three different fuels means huge cooking versatility.
 Kalamazoo Hybrid Fire Grills allow you to sear, cook with indirect heat, rotisserie roast and smoke – all on the same grill.

 Whatever your preference, cooking with a live fire can deliver incredible results.
 And, from the searing, dry heat that’s typical of charcoal, to the earthy, wood flavor that smoking imparts, there is something deeply primal about mastering a live fire.